Buying Above Ground Pool Pumps Guide – Swimming Pool Pumps Explained

 If you’re replacing an old pump, here are a few things to take note of:

 a bigger more powerful pump doesn’t always mean a better pump.
-In fact, if your pump is bigger than what your pool needs, it will make it less efficient and will cost a lot more in energy bill.
+In fact, if your pump is bigger than what your pool needs, it will make it less efficient and will cost a lot more.
 Repeating what the guys over at Energy.Gov says, buy the smallest pump that you can get away with.